Today’s article reviews a type of group fitness certification and class style that has become extremely popular worldwide.

 - Comprehensive Instructor Training

-I want to specifically focus on the first, mat instructor training which consists of four modules.
+I want to specifically focus on the first mat pilates certification, which consists of four modules.

 - At least 10 mat sessions of Pilates

 - Worked for 6 months in a similar field of movement